ruivieira/blog/content/balanced-box-decomposition-trees.md

 Stickiness provides some important geometric properties to the space decomposition which will be discussed further on.
 The actual process of space decomposition will produce a tree of nodes, each with an associated $d$-dimensional rectangle enclosing a set of points.
 Each node will be further decomposed into children nodes, containing a region of space with a subset of the parent's data points.
 If a node has no children it will be called a _leaf_ node.
 The division process can occur either by means of either

-* a _fair split_, this is done by partitioning the space with an hyperplance, resulting in a _low_ and _high_ children nodes
+* a _fair split_, this is done by partitioning the space with an hyperplane, resulting in a _low_ and _high_ children nodes
 * a _shrink_, splitting the box into a inner box (the _inner_ child) and a outer box (the _outer_ child).

 <figure>